d2l-ai/d2l-en/chapter_introduction/index.md

 * Predict the correct translation in French, given a sentence in English.
 * Predict the price of a stock next month based on this month's financial reporting data.

-Even with the simple description
+While all supervised learning problems are captured by the simple description
-"predicting labels given input features" supervised learning can take a great many forms and require a great many modeling decisions, depending on (among other considerations) the type, size, and the number of inputs and outputs.
+"predicting the labels given input features", supervised learning can take diverse forms and require tons of modeling decisions, depending on (among other considerations) the type, size, and quantity of the inputs and outputs.
 For example, we use different models to process sequences of arbitrary lengths and for processing fixed-length vector representations.
 We will visit many of these problems in depth throughout this book.

 Informally, the learning process looks something like the following.
 First, grab a big collection of examples for which the features are known